fabiorovigo/Category-Count/README.md

 # Category-Count
-The program in this repository automatizes a part of the data analysis of an database written in Allegro-C. Further details will be added.
+The program in this repository automatizes  part of the data analysis of a database written in Allegro-C. Further details will be added.